passcod/caretaker/index.markdown

 ## The releaser role
 [releaser role]: #the-releaser-role

-While the caretaker role is the core of the model, **releasers** do the bulk of the work (in regard to what the model deals with).
+While the caretaker role is the core of the system, **releasers** do the bulk of its work.

 Releasers... _release_.
-But before they get to the releasing, they also have to become a releaser.
+But before they get to the releasing, they have to become a releaser.

 The **releaser _role_** is special in that it is _transient_: it only exists for the purpose of releasing a single release.
-When that one release is done, the role dismisses itself.
+When that one release is done, the role dissolves.

 The other way in which it is special is _who_ can wear the role.
 Most roles get assigned to or taken by members of the project.
 The releaser role can be like that, but it also can be obtained by a